happyputi/BDF-manual-en-new/source/guide/SCF.rst

 RKS, UKS, and ROKS calculations
 -------------------------------------------------
-For the Restricted Kohn-Sham (RKS) method, an example of the RKS calculation of the :math:'\ce{H2O}' molecule is given in a concise input mode, using the B3lyp functional.
+For the Restricted Kohn-Sham (RKS) method, an example of the RKS calculation of the :math:'\ce{H2O}' molecule is given in a easy input mode, using the B3lyp functional.

 .. code-block:: bdf